DrCod/generic-numeric-representation-by-attention-distillation/README.md

 Universal Numerical Representation by Attention Distillation
-- Introducing a novel approach for learning robust multilingual numerical systems leveraging semenantic and lexical attentive signal through a sequence-to-sequence based attention distillation
+- Introducing a novel approach for learning robust multilingual numerical systems with auxillary supervision by semantically and lexically attentive signal distillation from a transformer-based sequence-to-sequence transliteration teacher model.